|

 There is nothing wrong with any of that!
 Just be prepared for a drop in fuel economy relative to the amount of extra weight added to the Jeep.

-But remember why you bought your Jeep in the first place.
+Hopefully, these tips will help some with your fuel thirsty Jeep, but remember why you bought your Jeep in the first place.
 If it was to get good fuel economy...may I suggest selling your Jeep and getting a Toyota Prius.

 However, if you wanted a rugged, tough and solid vehicle to get you anywhere you need to go...then your Jeep is it!